 Few other details have been made available, though the available images show a fairly standard asymmetrical layout for the analog sticks and face buttons.
 The D-pad appears to be a shield-type similar to those found on the old Mega Drive controllers.
 No programmable back paddles are visible on the images, however.

 The operating system has not been confirmed, but it is likely that Acer will follow the route of Lenovo and Asus by using Windows 11.
+Upcoming Non-Windows Handheld consoles

-The Steam Deck has seen great success without needing to rely on Windows for compatibility.
 Other upcoming handhelds are also using this model, relying on Android or Linux to power the devices.
-Here are a few of them worth keeping an eye on.
+Here are the ones we’d recommend you look out for.

 Steam Deck 2